 Rate This:Ask This When Booking a Cruise

 Going on a family cruise is a great way to have a vacation without needing to worry about a ton of logistics; all you need to do is get your stuff, grab the kids, and get on the boat.
 Cruise ships offer many of the amenities found in big resort hotels, including day spas, fitness centers, swimming pools, hot tubs, shopping centers and fine dining establishments, as well as entertainment for all ages.
 Most cruises take passengers through various port cities where they can disembark and do some sightseeing, and the choice of locations is practically endless.
-In fact, most of your options are endless when it comes to choosing a great family cruise package, when considering all of the factors that should be included in your decision such as affordability, kid-friendliness, destination, atmosphere and everything in between.
-In order to narrow your search, here are the top 3 best family cruise lines of 2015: Disney Cruise, Royal Caribbean, and Celebrity Cruises.
+In fact, most of your options are endless when it comes to choosing a great affordable family cruise package, when considering all of the factors that should be included in your decision such as affordability, kid-friendliness, destination, atmosphere and everything in between.
+In order to narrow your search, here are the top 3 best affordable family cruise lines of 2017: Disney Cruise, Royal Caribbean, and Celebrity Cruises.
 These cruise lines have been applauded for truly exceeding families' expectations, offering innumerable cruise packages to accommodate all different kinds of families and their desired family cruise experiences.
-Before choosing which cruise line is right for you and your family, consider asking yourself or a travel agent these important questions first:8 Active Questions | Add a QuestionPeople who want to travel for cheap can buy last-minute cruise tickets.
+Before choosing which cruise line is right for you and your family, consider asking yourself or a travel agent these important questions first, because if you play your cards right, you can get a cruise deal starting at only $86 a night like Princess Cruise lines are currently offering.8 Active Questions | Add a QuestionPeople who want to travel for cheap can buy last-minute cruise tickets.
 Cruise lines can often tell you if they have any last-minute tickets available, and you can also find these tickets on various travel Web sites.
 The drawback is you must be ready to leave on very short notice.

 Some cruises have dress codes, while others are completely casual.
 Some cruise lines have one or two nights when fancy clothes are required.
 Check on this ahead of time so you're not caught off guard.

 Some cruise lines include everything in the price, while others may charge extra for some on-board activities.
 Speak with your travel agent or contact the cruise line to find out whether you should plan for extra expenses during your cruise.Most cruise lines require that final payments be made up to 90 days before departing.
 Until then, you can usually cancel without any kind of penalty.
 This is a good thing to ask though when booking your cruise.
 Other vacation plans are much easier to cancel without being out of so much money.